 - Burying the strongest line in paragraph 3

-- Cover letter that just re-paraphrases the resume
+- A cover letter that just re-paraphrases the resume

 How to push results further

 - Lead with the company-specific hook, not your name.
-The first line earns the rest of the reading.
+The first line earns the rest of the reading — and you only get the first 2-3 sentences.

-- Every paragraph should reference one specific thing (product, metric, person, blog post, customer).
+- Make every paragraph reference one specific thing (product, metric, person, blog post, customer).
 If you can paste it into another company’s letter, cut and rewrite.

-- Use lowercase honesty instead of corporate adjectives — “I built X” beats “I was instrumental in driving X”.
+- Use plain honesty instead of corporate adjectives — “I built X” beats “I was instrumental in driving X”.

 - End with a specific CTA: a 15-min call window, a portfolio link, a sample artifact — never “looking forward to hearing back”.